trueos/pcbsd/src-qt5/docs/install.rst

 Hover over an icon to view its description in the tip bar at the bottom of the screen.

-.. note:: the default keyboard layout can be changed now, during the post-installation :ref:`Language Screen`, or when :ref:`Logging In`.
+.. note:: The default keyboard layout can be changed now, during the post-installation :ref:`Language Screen`, or when :ref:`Logging In`.

 A button is also provided to "Load config from USB".
 If you have saved the configuration from a previous installation, it can be loaded at this time from a
 FAT-formatted USB stick.